cairis-platform/cairis/environments.md

 ![fig:NewEnvironmentDialog]({{ site.baseurl }}/assets/NewEnvironmentDialog.png "New Environment Dialog")

 Most artifacts in CAIRIS are situated in one or more environments.
 When creating or updating an artifact, it is usually possible to create a new environment on the fly by right-clicking on the environment list box in the artifact dialog and selecting the New button.
-This opens the New Environment dialog box (figure [fig:NewEnvironmentDialog].
+This opens the New Environment dialog box.
 In this dialog, an environment name, short code and description can be entered.
 When the create button is selected, a new environment is added to the CAIRIS database, and added to the environment list for the artifact.

 ## Environmental attribute inheritence ##